BAY FAIR CENTER

 San Leandro, California

 August 1957 was a banner month for Austrian mall architect Victor Gruen.
-The first phase of BAY FAIR CENTER, the eighth mall-type shopping complex designed with his input, opened in San Leandro, an East Bay suburb.
-Simultaneously, in the environs of Detroit, finishing touches were being applied to Gruen's EASTLAND CENTER.
+The first phase of BAY FAIR CENTER, the eighth mall-type shopping complex designed with his input, opened in San Leandro, an East Bay, San Francisco suburb.
+Simultaneously, on the outskirts of Detroit, finishing touches were being applied to Gruen's EASTLAND CENTER.

-A second construction phase added a twenty-three store south wing, which opened on November 7, 1957.
-Tenants included Premier Record Shop, Thom McAn Shoes, a Slenderella Figure Salon, Bay Fair Market grocery and covered Kiddieland ride area.
+A second construction phase added a twenty-three store South Wing, which opened on November 7, 1957.
+Tenants included Premier Record Shop, Thom McAn Shoes, a Slenderella Figure Salon, Bay Fair Brentwood Market grocery and covered Playland kiddie-ride area.

 R.H.
 Macy & Company established full ownership of BAY FAIR CENTER in December 1965.
-The first major renovation of the complex got underway soon after.
+The first renovation got underway soon after.
 The Bay Fair Market was remodeled and re-opened as an Alpha-Beta supermarket.
-By this time, a freestanding roller rink (The Rollarena), Bay Fair Lanes bowling alley and Macy's Auto Center had been built in the mall's periphery.
+By this time, a freestanding roller rink (The Rollarena), Woolworth Garden Center, Bay Fair Lanes bowling alley and Macy's Auto Center had been built in the mall's periphery.

-A 2-level (122,900 square foot) Montgomery Ward, added to the center's south side, was completed in August 1971.
+A 2-level (122,900 square foot) Montgomery Ward, added to the center's south side, welcomed first customers on August 4, 1971.
 Macy's was also expanded, with a third floor, to 213,000 square feet.
-The mall now housed sixty stores and services, including Carlin's Children's Bootery, Cinderella Wig Salons, See's Candies, Bay Fair Pet Center, Interior Systems and Baron's Jewelers.
+The mall now housed sixty-one stores and services and covered approximately 850,000 leasable square feet.
+Contemporary tenants included Carlin's Children's Bootery, Cinderella Wig Salons, See's Candies, Bay Fair Pet Center, Interior Systems and Baron's Jewelers.

-On September 11, 1972, the 28-route-mile, MacArthur-to-Fremont, Bay Area Rapid Transit system began revenue service.
+On September 11, 1972, the 28-route-mile, MacArthur-to-Fremont, Bay Area Rapid Transit line commenced revenue service.
 The mall was adjacent to the Bay Fair BART station, which ran parallel to its south parking area.

-A major mall renovation was performed later in the 1970s.
-82,000 square feet of retail area was added, with the mall being fully-enclosed.
-When construction dust settled in 1977, BAY FAIR CENTER housed 100 stores and services.
+A second mall renovation got underway in the summer of 1977.
+Open-air courts and concourses were fully-enclosed, with 82,000 square feet of new retail area added.
+When construction dust settled in 1978, BAY FAIR CENTER housed 100 stores and services.

-By the early 1990s, the complex was being promoted as BAY FAIR MALL.
-It had been enlarged, with a concourse built along its north side.
-Moreover, the Mall Level in the southeast corner had been refitted with the Cascades Food Court.
+By the early 1990s, the complex was being promoted as BAYFAIR MALL.
+The old supermarket space had been refitted with the 12-bay Cascades Food Court.
 A freestanding T.J.
 Maxx, built in the southeast parking area, opened its doors on April 28, 1994.

-By the late 1990s, BAY FAIR had become infamous for shootings and robberies.
+Unfortunately, by the late 1990s, BAYFAIR had become infamous for shootings and robberies.
 Several big name, national tenants pulled out...but Macy's held on.
 The downward spiral intensified following the bankruptcy and closing of Montgomery Ward, in March 2001.

-The mall's owners, Chicago-based M. & J. Wilkow, Limited, planned to completely renovate the struggling shopping center, but fell short of this goal.
-However, two major improvements were made.
-On April 29, 2001, the Century Theatres Century 16 Bayfair Mall opened.
+Chicago-based M. & J. Wilkow, Limited bought the struggling shopping center in April 2001.
+A major renovation was already underway.
+On April 29, 2001, the Century Theatres Century 16 Bayfair Mall opened for business.
 The abandoned Montgomery Ward was razed and replaced with a new Target Greatland.
 This 1-level (143,000 square foot) store was dedicated on October 13, 2002.
+The official mall name changed to BAYFAIR CENTER in August 2004.

 Sources: